zhugezifang/graphmaker/public/posts/stacked-graph-maker.en.md

 ---
 title: "Free Stacked Bar Graph Maker Online"
-desc: "A stacked bar chart is a variation of the standard bar chart.
+desc: "A Layered Bar Chart is a variation of the standard bar chart.
 In this chart type, data can be displayed as adjacent horizontal bars or stacked vertical bars.
 Try it now—no sign-up required!"
 ---

 ## What Is a Stacked Bar Chart?